 A completed job application is required.
 Please include all the information requested in the application; resumes will not be accepted in lieu of an application but may be included.
 The recruitment will remain open until the position is filled.
-Please list all relevant experience and educational background, and provide all the information requested on the application, including signatures and dates.
-Incomplete applications will not be considered.
+Please list all relevant experience and educational background, as incompete applications will not be considered.